Delta College Nursing FAQ's

 Is proof of immunizations required for Delta’s nursing programs?

 Yes.
-All students must have documentation of their immunizations, including an annual negative TB test, Hepatitis B immunization, Measles/Mumps/Rubella (MMR) documentation, and a current Tetanus.
+All students must have documentation of their immunizations, including an annual negative TB test, Hepatitis B immunization, Measles/Mumps/Rubella (MMR), Varicella documentation, and a current Tetanus and Influenza vaccine.

 Where are Delta’s nursing clinical courses held?

-Delta currently utilizes Covenant Health Care, St. Mary’s of Michigan, Aleda E. Lutz VA Medical Center, Bay Medical Center, Mid-Michigan Medical Center (Midland) and various local nursing homes and extended care facilities.
+Delta currently utilizes Covenant Health Care, St. Mary’s of Michigan, Aleda E. Lutz VA Medical Center, McLaren Bay Region, Mid-Michigan Medical Center (Midland) and various local nursing homes and extended care facilities.